jamesacklin/urbit-notifier/README.md

 A command-line utility to forward %hark messages from a desk to a webhook URL.
 This runs best as a background process.

-At the moment, this depends on a `config.yml` file to exist in the same directory as the binary (sample provided).
-The values should be fairly self-explanetory.

 ## Usage

 ```